shf13/Public/Readme.md

-# Publin repo for scripts and dockercompose files.
+# Public repo for scripts and dockercompose files.